 According to BMJ, “In Pakistan, one in three people are anxious or depressed”

-If a patient is suffering from Depression, then he may have compromised the overall quality of life because a depressed patient may become isolated, suffer from a lack of social interaction.
-Not only this but the patient does not stick to a healthy lifestyle like maintaining a healthy diet, exercise, and drugs treatment and also adopt unhealthy behavior like smoking.
-These all elements are the precursor of diabetes and its complications like Diabetic Neuropathy.
+If a patient is suffering from depression, then he may have compromised the overall quality of life because a depressed patient may become isolated, suffer from a lack of social interaction.
+Not only this but the patient does not stick to a healthy lifestyle like maintaining a healthy diet, exercise, and drug treatment.
+These elements are the precursor of diabetes and its complications like Diabetic Neuropathy.

 3D’s – Diabetic Neuropathy:

 It is the most common complication of diabetes.
-In general population, there is no recognition of Neuropathy as disorders as they take it as a general numbness, and then there’s the bitter truth that society is still under the impression that Diabetic Neuropathies are just a myth.
-In our society, there is a misleading concept that tingling and numbness in fingers and toes are due to lack of oxygen or RBCs in blood, which is a false belief.
+In general population, there is no recognition of neuropathy as disorders as they take it as a general numbness.
+And then, there’s the bitter truth that society is still under the impression that Diabetic Neuropathies are just a myth.
+In our society, there is a misleading concept that tingling and numbness in fingers and toes are due to lack of oxygen or RBCs in the blood, which is a false belief.

 People who never suffered from neuropathies have no idea about the intensity of neuropathic pain and its consequences in daily life.
-The person who never suffered from Neuropathy, they just take Neuropathy pain as normal pain, however, in Diabetic Neuropathic Pain, patients have severe pain and worse impact on quality of sleep because his bed of roses turned into a bed of thorns after this disorder.
+The person who never suffered from neuropathy, they just take neuropathy pain as normal pain, however, in diabetic neuropathic pain, patients have severe pain and worse impact on the quality of sleep because his bed of roses turned into a bed of thorns after this disorder.

 On World Diabetes Day, here are 10 simple lifestyle measures have been shown to be effective in preventing 3D’s.
 A healthy diet plan plays a vital role in this!

-1) Take a healthy diet (fruits and vegetables) and appropriate amount of drinking water
+1. Take a healthy diet (fruits and vegetables) and an appropriate amount of drinking water